 You're beginning to think a trap is set here, don't you?

-Anyway, former President Obama suggested in January of 2017 that information related to a federal probe of Russia election interference might have to be withheld from AIDS to then president elect Donald Trump, according to an internal White House email released Monday by these two GOP senators.
+Anyway, former President Obama suggested in January of 2017 that information related to a federal probe of Russia election interference might have to be withheld from aides to then President-elect Donald Trump, according to an internal White House email released Monday by these two GOP senators.

 And the warning Obama delivered was on January 5th.

-This is the conversation that Rice's now chronicling on the moment before she leaves office.
+This is the conversation that Rice is now chronicling on the moment before she leaves office.

 She must feel very sensitive about it.